zdietzen/zdietzen/README.md

 -->
 <div class="row">
 <p>
--🔭 I’m currently working on Koerner Distributors Beverage Portfolio filtering...<br>
+-🔭 I’m currently working for <a href="https/:thinkcreatedo.com">Imagine This Marketing Group</a>.<br>
 -🌱 I’m currently learning GSAP...<br>
--👯 I’m looking to collaborate on any fun projects I can continue to learn more with...<br>
+-👯 I’m looking to collaborate on any fun projects where I can continue to expand my skills.<br>
--🤔 I’m looking for help with ending sex trafficing...<br>
 -💬 Ask me about my hobbies...<br>
--📫 How to reach me: DietzenDev.com<br>
+  -📫 How to reach me: <a href="https//:dietzendev.com"> DietzenDev.com</a><br>
 -⚡ Fun fact: I have 3D printed a fully functioning drone...<br>
 </p>
 </div>